Worshippers attacked with eggs at east London mosque | ITV News

 Police have launched an investigation after worshippers at a mosque in east London were attacked with eggs.

-Local politicians have condemned the incident at the Ilford Islamic Centre as a “disgraceful act of hatred and violence” that has “no place” in the community.
+Local politicians have condemned the attack at the Ilford Islamic Centre as a “disgraceful act of hatred and violence” that has “no place” in the community.

 The Metropolitan Police said it received a report of racially aggravated criminal damage at around 11pm on Tuesday evening at a mosque in Albert Road, Ilford.